 Accordingly, initial base salaries for executive officers of Sempra Energy and its subsidiaries were set at the approximate mid-point of these salary data.
-An annual base salary of \$460,000 was established for Mr. Mitchell and \$270,000 for Debra R. Reed and \$260,000 for Lee M. Stewart, the Gas Company's Presidents of Energy Distribution Services and Energy Transportation Services, respectively.
-These salaries became effective in June 1998 and were adjusted effective January 1, 1999 to \$475,000, \$300,000, and \$289,900, respectively, in connection with the committees' annual salary review to reflect changing market conditions and individual and corporate performance.
+An annual base salary of \$460,000 was established for

+Mr. Mitchell and \$270,000 for Edwin A. Guiles, President of SDG&E. These salaries became effective in June 1998 and were adjusted effective January 1, 1999 to \$475,000 and \$300,000, respectively, in connection with the committees' annual salary review to reflect changing market conditions and individual and corporate performance.